| Title: | Calculate Distance Measures for DataFrames |

 plot_title |

-This function takes a dataframe and a factor in input, and returns a matrix with the Sorensen-Dice distances about it.
+This function takes a dataframe and a variable or variables (two or more) in input, and returns a matrix or matrices (two or more) with the Sorensen-Dice dissimilarities about the factors inside them.
+You can also select "index" to calculate the Sorensen-Dice dissimilarities between each row.

-csorensendice( dataset, formula, plot = TRUE, plot_title = "Sorensen-Dice Distance Between Groups" )
+csorensendice( dataset, formula, plot = TRUE, plot_title = "Sorensen-Dice Dissimilarity Between Groups", min_group_size = 3 )csorensendice( dataset, formula, plot = TRUE, plot_title = "Sorensen-Dice Dissimilarity Between Groups", min_group_size = 3 )

 dataset |